Why do women leaders get better with age? Because, as women, we have better leadership capabilities. Let me explain…

-Nobody looks in the mirror and asks “Is my brain shrinking?’
-But, many professional women over 40 wake up every day and worry about maturing in the workforce, losing their edge, sharpness and vibrancy, not to mention, their dewy, youthful complexion!
+Nobody looks in the mirror and asks, “Is my brain shrinking?’
+But, many professional women over 40 do wake up every day and worry about maturing in the workforce.
+We stress about losing our edge, sharpness and vibrancy.
+Not to mention our dewy, youthful complexion!

-And it’s this lack of confidence about aging as female leaders that contributes to both gender and ageist stereotypes that still exist today, even though women rate better than men on key leadership capabilities.
+It’s this lack of confidence about aging as female leaders that contributes to both gender and ageist stereotypes that still exist today.
+Even though women rate better than men on key leadership capabilities.

 And you can too!
 It takes courage, confidence and a few smart strategies!